COVID-19 pandemic in Samoa: 2020

-March 2020

-On 18 March, Samoa reported its first suspected case of the coronavirus, an individual who had traveled from New Zealand.
-Bodily samples from the person were taken to Melbourne for testing.
+On 18 March, Samoa reported its first suspected case of COVID-19, an individual who had traveled from New Zealand.
 The patient was placed into isolation at Apia's Tupua Tamasese Meaole Hospital.
-Samples were sent to Melbourne for testing, which could take 10-20 working days to return.
+Samples were sent to Melbourne for testing, which would take 10-20 working days to return.
 In response, the Samoan Government required all travelers including Samoan citizens to undergo a medical checkup upon returning.
 On 20 March, Samoa declared a state of emergency, closing its borders to all but returning citizens.

-On 21 March, the Samoan Health Ministry confirmed that eight suspected cases of the coronavirus were being tested.
-All of these individuals had a prior history of travel or contact with relatives who traveled abroad.
-On 22 March, Prime Minister Tuilaepa Aiono Sailele Malielegaoi announced that the first suspected case of COVID-19 had been cleared of the virus.
-While he confirmed that six of the eight suspected cases had tested negative for the coronavirus, they were still awaiting test results for the remaining two patients from New Zealand.
+On 21 March, the Samoan Health Ministry confirmed that eight suspected cases of COVID-19 were being tested.
+All of these individuals had a prior history of travel or contact with relatives who had traveled abroad.
+On 22 March, Prime Minister Tuilaepa Aiono Sailele Malielegaoi announced that the first suspected case of COVID-19 had been cleared of the virus and also confirmed that six of the eight suspected cases had tested negative.
+The authorities were still awaiting test results for the remaining two patients from New Zealand.
 That same day, Samoa also suspended air travel with Australia and restricted flights from New Zealand.

-On 24 March, it was reported that a total of seven suspected cases of the coronavirus were awaiting testing in New Zealand.
+On 24 March, it was reported that a total of seven suspected cases of COVID-19 were awaiting testing in New Zealand.
 On 25 March, Malielegaoi announced that individuals that did not adhere to the COVID-19 restriction would be fined.
 On 26 March, the Samoan Government introduced lockdown measures including banning fishing boats from entering Samoa and fining businesses that breached the quarantine.
 Only cargo ships carrying goods and petrol were allowed to enter Samoa.

-April 2020

-On 11 April, the Samoan Government passed a US$23.6 million relief package to help the country's hotel sector, which had been forced to lay-off 500 hotel workers by the economic fallout of the coronavirus pandemic.
+On 11 April, the Samoan Government passed a US$23.6 million relief package to help the country's hotel sector, which had been forced to lay-off 500 hotel workers by the economic fallout of the COVID-19 pandemic.
 On 15 April, the Samoan Government eased some state of emergency restrictions including reopening inter-islander maritime travel and public transportation with restrictions on operating hours and passengers.
 Restaurants and markets were allowed to reopen with limited hours.
 However, social distancing rules and other emergency restrictions remained in force.
 On 20 April, Radio New Zealand reported that nearly 300 had been arrested in Samoa for violating the "Covid-19 State of Emergency Orders", which came into force on 21 March.
-On 14 May, Malielegaoi ruled out the New Zealand Government's proposal for a "Pacific travel bubble" due to the unwillingness of Canberra and Wellington to test travelers and fears of a resurgence of the 2019 measles outbreak in Samoa.
+Around this date human rights organisation Brown Girl Woke shared donated masks for free to its community members.